ashu-dev-byte/DRF-Starter-Kit/README.md

 ## Overview

 This guide provides instructions for setting up a Django project with PostgreSQL.
 The project includes essential features like virtual environment setup, dependency installation, PostgreSQL configuration, and VS Code setup.
-It also comes with built-in authentication, a structured file layout for admin, views, serializers, models, and URL structure, and pre-configured settings to streamline your development process.
+It also comes with built-in authentication, Swagger documentation support, a structured file layout for admin, views, serializers, models, and URL structure, and pre-configured settings to streamline your development process.

 ## Prerequisites